-Interns working with the Farm Team will work under the direct supervision of Leo Gorman, the Farm Manager.
-The intern will provide hands-on work and thought leadership related to any systems or projects within the farm and agriculture that are in need of support or redesign.
+The Farm Intern will provide hands-on work and thought leadership related to any systems or projects within the farm and agriculture that are in need of support or redesign.
 Weekly tasks include farm work related to planting, weeding, harvesting, and preparing harvest for sale or donation, among other tasks linked to agricultural production.

 Applicants should enjoy working with their hands, have an interest in sustainable agriculture, want to learn more about the food system and how it functions from the perspective of a producer, and be interested in learning more about how non-profits can generate revenue to support their mission.
 Student interns must be hard-working, enjoy working on teams, reliable, consistent, and willing to take on any task, small or large.

 The selected intern will will learn about how to grow food using sustainable methods, how Grow Dat generates revenue through produce sales at Grow Dat, and how to effectively engage youth employees, adult agricultural apprentices and volunteer group labor on the farm.

 Position 3: Organizational Intern

 The Organizational Intern will provide general administrative support to the on-going operations of the organization, as well as potentially managing one or two special projects.
 Weekly tasks could include a very wide range of activities, such as maintaining or researching digital tools that support organizational health, researching best practices for HR systems or other organizational issues, providing executive assistant support such as calendar management, or assisting with designing materials specific to new projects or initiatives.